cmills79/brewmetrics-xyz-app/AI-Brewmaster_Knowledge_Base/ingredients/water_chemistry/water_ions_roles/water_ion_recipe_examples-and-tweaks/ion_recipe_tweak_west_coast_ipa-example.md

-# 11. Recipe Tweaks for West Coast IPA
+# 11. Recipe Tweaks for Classic West Coast IPA

 Proven Tweak: Increase the Sulfate to Chloride ratio even further to 6:1 or 7:1 by raising sulfate to 300-350 ppm while keeping chloride at 50 ppm.